sudharsan429/Ball_Moving/README.md

 # Ball Moving
 ## Description:

-This HTML page displays a continuous bouncing red ball animation within a rectangular area, controlled by lavascript using the setinterval function with a 500-millisecond interval.
+This HTML page displays a continuous bouncing red ball animation within a rectangular area, controlled by javascript using the setinterval function with a 500-millisecond interval.

 ## How to run the code: